developmentseed/espa-surface-reflectance/lasrc/README.md

    fill.
 This used to be masked as fill if any band is fill, but there are some pixels which have non-VISIBLE bands as a value of zero.
 These aren't technically fill pixels.
-4. ** TEMPORARY MAYBE: Modified the code to no longer expand the water pixels when expanding invalid aerosols.
+4. ** TEMPORARY: Modified the code to no longer expand the water pixels when expanding invalid aerosols.
 Still think these should be expanded, but for matching the fortran code this change was made.
-5. ** TEMPORARY MAYBE: Added the UTMtoDEG routine and plugged it into the application for processing.
+5. ** TEMPORARY: Added the UTMtoDEG routine and plugged it into the application for processing.
 The lat/long values are slightly different for GCTP and UTMtoDEG, but for matching the fortran code this change was made.
    S2 products.
 The GCTP and UTMtoDEG
 6. Fixed a bug in the L8 handling of the epsmin. xd should be stored as an integer and not a floating point value.
+7. Fixed a bug in the S2 FORTRAN code as well as the C code in the S2 residual check.
+Previously Band 7 was used, which was a carry over from the L8 source code.
+The correction is to use Band 12 troatm.
+The band 7 troatm was always a value of zero, since it was initialized to zero and never updated or used.
+The valid troatm for band 12 is multiplied by 0.1 and therefore should allow for larger residuals to be initially accepted as valid land pixels.